The Clear Edge

 Day 24-28: Process responses.

-Clients who accept the new rate: Update agreements.
-Done.
+• Clients who accept the new rate: Update agreements and move them onto the new pricing.

-Clients who churn: Thank them.
-Wish them well.
-Move on.
+• Clients who churn: Thank them, wish them well, and move on.

 Math check (using Elena’s numbers):